rithwikreddy004/WeatherApp/README.md

 # ☀️ Weather Now - React Weather App

 This is a sleek, responsive weather application built with React and plain CSS.
-It provides real-time weather data for any city in the world, fetching information from the Open-Meteo API and displaying it in a clean, "glassmorphism" style dark-mode interface.
+It provides real-time weather data for any city in the world, fetching information from the Open-Meteo API and displaying it in a clean, dark-mode interface.

 ---